 If your home is in the Greater Vancouver or Victoria area each person is automatically allowed to keep home equity up to a value of $12,000 (and up to a value of $9,000 elsewhere in the province).

-What about Home Equity Over the Exemption Allowance?
+If You Declare Bankruptcy What Happens to Your Home Equity Over the Exemption Allowance?

 If the equity in your home is more than the provincial exemption allowance this doesn’t mean you’ll automatically lose your home if you declare bankruptcy.